mmistakes/minimal-mistakes/_posts/reads/2017-04-12-bad-feminist-by-roxane-gay.md

 Meanwhile, her discussion of The Help (movie) was enlightening.
 I haven't read the book, but really enjoyed the movie.
-Providing her perspective as a black woman made me question why I enjoyed the movie.
+Providing her perspective as a black woman made me question why I enjoyed it.
 What prejudice and preconceived ideology did I bring with me that prevented me from seeing the many issues she outlines?
 Granted, as a white man, it's not necessarily easy for me to put myself in the shoes of a black woman living in the southern U.S. during 1962.